Ed94/gencpp/Readme.md

 Any dependencies from the zpl library will be exposed manually with using declarations into global scope.
 They will be removed when the library is feature complete for version 1 (zero dependencies milestone).

-*Right now the upfront constructors are working to some extent based on testing*
+*Right now the constructors are working to some extent based on testing*

 ***The editor and scanner will NOT be implemented by version 1.
 They require alot code and the focus for version 1 is to have a robust constructor API and builder, witch a wide suite of usage examples in the tests for the project.***